 While the Swiss vice-consul was living next door, 2531 Ridge Road became the home of William OBrien, a blacksmith.
 In 1919, the house was taken over by Edna G. White (18841957), a former school teacher from Illinois, who established in it a boarding house for female students.
 She called it North Gables.

 Like all such living accommodations, North Gables required the approval of the Dean of Women and underwent regular inspections.
-During the 1920s, it was expanded fore and aftthe front fašade, which had originally featured a polygonal window bay in the southeast corner and a small entrance porch at the southwest, gained a deep porch running across its entire length, with a sleeping porch above it.
+Beginning in 1919, it was expanded fore and aftthe front fašade, which had originally featured a polygonal window bay in the southeast corner and a small entrance porch at the southwest, gained a deep porch running across its entire length, with a sleeping porch above it.

 North Gables weathered the Depression and World War II, enabling a great many girls of slender means to obtain university education.

 Once a prominent feature, the polygonal window bay is now largely obscured by the front porch addition. (photo: Daniella Thompson, 2007)

 2531 Ridge Road in 1950 (Orsmby Donogh files, BAHA archives)

 The boarding house ceased operation in 1949, after Miss Whites health deteriorated.
 The building has since passed through many hands and was eventually converted into apartments.
 Its former next-door neighbor is long since gone, having made way in 1927 for the Hotel Slocum, now known as the Stebbins Hall co-op, named after Dean of Women Lucy Ward Stebbins, who in 1933 awarded North Gables third-place honors for scholarship.

 By 1929, 2531 Ridge Road (erroneously labeled as a sorority house) had been enlarged, and all the private homes to its west had been replaced by hotels.
 (Sanborn maps)